ebi-uniprot/protvar-fe/public/help.md

 <a name="population-observations"></a>**Population Observations:** Descriptions of other humans with the same variation or in the same amino acid location to help users to assess the likely effect of their variant.
 ProtVar retrieves IDs from several databases which report the same variant as the user query.
 It also pulls data on co-located variants at the same amino acid position along with accompanying disease notes.
 ProtVar also retrieves information regarding diseases which have been associated with the protein.

-<a name="predicted-free-energy-change"></a>**Predicted Free Energy Change:** This is the difference in gibbs free energy (stability) of the protein between the wild type state and the protein containing the variant amino acid.
-It is calculated using the AlphaFold2 structure using FoldX software, details of which can be found here: https://foldxsuite.crg.eu/
+<a name="predicted-free-energy-change"></a>**Predicted Free Energy Change:** This is the difference in Gibbs free energy (stability) of the protein between the wild type state and the protein containing the variant amino acid.
+It is calculated using the AlphaFold2 structure using FoldX software, details of which can be found on the [FoldX website](https://foldxsuite.crg.eu/)

 <a name="protein-protein-interfaces"></a>**Protein-protein Interfaces:** Protein-protein interfaces have been predicted between proteins thought to interact.
 Both chains are predicted together using the ALphafold2 algorithm.
-All of the interface data in ProtVar is taken from the following paper which should be cited if this information is used: https://www.nature.com/articles/s41594-022-00910-8
+All of the interface data in ProtVar are taken from the following paper which should be cited if this information is used: [Interface paper](https://www.nature.com/articles/s41594-022-00910-8)

 <a name="protein-pockets"></a>**Protein Pockets:** Protein pockets are predicted based on geometry and physico-chemical properties from the regions of high confidence in the AlphaFold2 models.